A magnitude 4.0 earthquake strikes the Los Angeles area | ExBulletin

 A magnitude 4.0 earthquake strikes the Los Angeles area

-(AFP) – A 4.0-magnitude earthquake shook the Los Angeles area before dawn.
+Los Angeles (AFP) – A minor earthquake struck the Los Angeles area early in the morning.

-The U.S. Geological Survey says the epicenter was east of Los Angeles International Airport, along Century Boulevard on the south side of Hollywood Park.
+The US Geological Survey says the magnitude 4 earthquake occurred at 4:44 am on Monday and had its epicenter east of Los Angeles International Airport in the Englewood area.

 Significant earthquake, preliminary information: M 4.0 – 2km ENE of Lennox, CA https://t.co/siQLoUiQcS